Free shipping on all orders

 Christina Nosek is a classroom teacher, author, speaker, and passionate literacy education advocate.
 For the past 20 years, Christina has experienced the classroom from many sides including special education inclusion aide, lower and upper grade elementary teacher, reading specialist, literacy coach, and staff developer.

 Jean Anne Clyde is an associate professor of literacy education at the University of Louisville where she teaches courses on literacy, teaching, and kidwatching.
 Her research interests include multiple literacies and early literacy, topics she has written about.

 For over thirty years, Ardith Davis Cole has served the profession in a variety of capacities, from classroom teacher to literacy specialist.
 She has worked with students from grades K-12, but also with their teachers as she became an adjunct professor for reading/language arts courses at SUNY Buffalo and Buffalo State College.

-Anne Collins has thirty years of teaching experience having taught all grade levels K-12 including undergraduate and graduate level courses.
+Anne Collins has thirty years of teaching experience, having taught all grade levels K-12, as well as undergraduate- and graduate-level courses.
 She has been providing mathematics content professional development institutes and courses for teachers for the past fourteen years.

 "I've always imagined being a teacher, from the time I was a small child and received a little desk for Christmas," says Kathy Collins.
 "I used to fantasize about wearing a masking tape roll on my wrist, using a pointer, writing on a chalkboard, and collecting book order money."